s3ndd/ds_project4/Project4Task2/document/ichou_lijuns_Project4_Task_2.md

 #### b.
 The dashboard displays at least 3 interesting operations analytics.
 Below is a screenshot of the interesting operations analytics in the dashboard.
+(add reasoning)

 - The most popular search keyword
-(screenshot, List top 10 search keyword)
+(screenshot, List top 20 search keyword)
 (screenshot, if we have time, we can generate word cloud.Just a thought.
 That would be another api....lol, https://github.com/kennycason/kumo)

-- Top 5 Copy Choice
+- Top 5 GIFs Search Result
-(screenshot, Histogram, xaxis: top 1-5 choice, yaxis: copy times)

-- User Usage Time (TBD)
 (screenshot)

+- Service Response Time
+  (Table lists latest 100 history data)
-  Average: mins
+  Average: ms
-  Maximum: mins
+  Maximum: ms
-  Minimum: mins
+  Minimum: ms

 - Frequent User Devices
   (screenshot)